 Head cover and comfortable walking shoes are recommended.

-The tour from Jerusalem travels to/from the Galilee along the Jordan Valley.
+The tour from/to Jerusalem travels along the Jordan Valley.

 This private tour is availabble daily.